LucasParsy/monsite/_notes/Public/Advent 2024 Root-Me/Day 07 - Go, Pwn, Gown.md

 ### how to lose 5 hours with bash

-For whatever reason, during testing, I tought that I had to take care not overwriting the `RAX` register.
+For whatever reason, during testing, I thought that I had to take care not overwriting the `RAX` register.
 Surely during my tests with GDB giving a 4 bytes shifted offset.
 So I fixed my offset issue, but carried away this non-existing `RAX` constraint, meaning I had to create payload like this:

 ```bash